Update: April 2018

 If you wish to do the Via Ferrata, it is highly recommended that you use a pulley on the zip line.
 You will need one which is suitable for wire.
 We recommend the Petzl P21 Tandem.
 You can get one before you come out by clicking on the photo below.

 Update on the printed books

-Buy your copy of the RockFax here.
-It's still the best printed version of the best rock climbing in El Chorro, and can be easily edited by you with the latest routes from the information given through this page.
+The RockFax is still the best-printed version of the best rock climbing in El Chorro, and can be easily edited by you with the latest routes from the information given through this page.